luttje/videobrew/examples/webpack/README.md

 npm run build
 ```

-Afterwards you can render the video by running:
+Afterwards you can render the video at the highest quality by running:

 ```
-videobrew render dist out/weather.mp4
+videobrew render -q 100 dist out/weather.mp4
 ```